Why did you name this blog Food-ish?

 When and why did you decide to become a RD?

 My mom tells me starting in kindergarten I told everyone I wanted to be a dentist.
 In sixth grade, we were asked what we wanted to be when we grew up and it was printed in the yearbook, to which I said “cartoon artist” (???
 I can’t draw).
 However when I was in middle school, a woman who was recovering from Anorexia Nervosa spoke to my PE class about her struggle with an eating disorder and the treatment she received.
 This talk she gave was a pivotal life event for me.
 Junior high can be a time of body shaming, low self-esteem and disordered eating, but it caused me to look more positively at food and its role in fueling (not ruling) my life.
 From then on I wanted my career to be based on food and helping people eat.
-In high school I learned about Registered Dietitians and how to make a career out of nutrition at a college fair.
+In high school I learned about registered dietitians and how to make a career out of nutrition at a college fair.
 I was sold.

 Can you tell me about your education, professional practice, and leadership experience?

 Education: I have a Bachelor of Science in Nutrition (Dietetics).
 It is a major fraught with much chemistry (yuck, but necessary).
 I also have a Master of Science in Human Nutrition.
 My thesis research was on the home food environment and how what we buy and store in our homes impacts the way we eat.
-I completed this degree in conjunction with the Dietetic Internship (DI), which is required to be eligible to sit for the RD exam and is similar to a residency or supervised practice program.
+I completed this degree in conjunction with the Dietetic Internship (DI), which is required to be eligible to sit for the RD exam and is equivalent to a physician’s residency or a similar supervised practice program.
 This combined MS/DI program was two years long and one of the hardest and most worthwhile things I have ever accomplished!
-After moving from Arizona to North Carolina in the summer of 2017, I also a became licensed (which was not required to practice in Arizona).
+After moving from Arizona to North Carolina in the summer of 2017, I also became licensed (which was not required to practice in Arizona).
 After all is said and done, my name now gets to go a little something like this: Rachel Cassinat, MS, RD, LDN.

 Professional membership & leadership experience: I am a member of the International Association of Eating Disorder Professionals Foundations (IAEDP) as well as The International Federation of Eating Disorder Dietitians (IFEDD).
 I am a member of the Academy of Nutrition and Dietetics (AND).
 Through AND, I am a part of specific practice groups including Behavioral Health Nutrition and Nutrition Entrepreneurs.
 Under this organization, I have served in many leadership capacities including: